jfgreen/jfgreen.uk/content/why-data-engineering.md

 Is this a fair characterisation?
 Well, sort of.
-The above responsibilities do describe activities that both myself and colleagues of mine have carried out while working under the umbrella of data engineering.
+The above responsibilities do describe activities that both myself and colleagues of mine have carried out while working on data projects.
 However, this explanation doesn't really touch on  _why_ we do this work.
 Why do we build pipelines, optimise queries and scale out clusters?
 To what end are we working towards?
 Here is my attempt as defining data engineering in terms what it enables.

 > The practice of building software that can reliably distill data into a
 > meaningful form, such that a human or machine can easily make a decision